naishtech/platform-agnostic-typescript-template/README.md

 `npm run start:ios`

 - Notes:
-    - Make sure you have installed XCode as per installation instructions above.
+    - Make sure you have installed XCode as per installation <a name="setup">instructions above</a>.
     - If this is the first time you have opened the project in XCode it will prompt you for import.
 Just select the defauls and continue.
     - Once XCode has started the project should automatically build, once built you can execute it via the Run button.